genkit-ai/genkit-notebooklm/README.md

 vim synthesis/.env
 ```

-2. Grab your API Key from makersuite.google.com, and paste it in the .env:
 ```bash
 GOOGLE_API_KEY=xxxxx
 ```

-3. Go to Firebase Console, navigate to Project Settings > Service Accounts, click "Generate New Private Key" to download your admin SDK credentials as a JSON file.
+2. Go to Firebase Console, navigate to Project Settings > Service Accounts, click "Generate New Private Key" to download your admin SDK credentials as a JSON file.
 Save this file as `credentials.json` in your `synthesis/` directory.

-4. Run the test command:
+3. Run the test command:
 ```bash
 cd synthesis
 ts-node src/examples/llm-paper-summary/index.ts
 ```

-5. You can serve the synthesize() method as an Express server:
+4. You can serve the synthesize() method as an Express server:
 ```bash
 cd synthesis
 ts-node src/server.ts